antiboredom/internet-as-form/README.md

 * Course overview
 * Introductions
-* Lecture: the structure of the internet and the web
+* Short lecture: the structure of the internet and the web
+* In class activity
 * Reading: [From Counterculture to Cyberculture](http://press.uchicago.edu/Misc/Chicago/817415_chap4.html)
 * First assignment: Create a list of the most interesting and unique things you can find online.
 Draw from our list of internet "genres" if you need inspiration.